 - 1 in 10 soldiers returning from the wars in Iraq and Afghanistan abused drugs or alcohol

 - Nearly 1 in 3 veterans seeking treatment for a substance use disorder also have PTSD

 - The number of veterans who smoke is nearly double for those with PTSD (6 in 10) than those without it (3 in 10)

 While drugs and alcohol dull the pain of PTSD in the short-term, they cause the condition to worsen significantly over time.
 Co-occurring PTSD and substance use disorders begin to chip away at a person’s relationships with their spouse, children, friends and coworkers.
-While substance use seems to “help” those suffering from the condition escape their feelings in the short-term, it actually exacerbates and lengthens the intensity of PTSD-related flashbacks, anxiety and trauma in the long term.
+And while substance use seems to “help” those suffering from the condition escape their feelings in the short-term, it actually exacerbates and lengthens the intensity of PTSD-related flashbacks, anxiety and trauma in the long term.

-If left unaddressed, PTSD and substance use disorders can wreak havoc on the affected individual’s mental and physical health, causing:
+If left unaddressed, PTSD and substance use disorders wreak havoc on the affected individual’s mental and physical health, causing:

 - Sleeping problems

 - Isolation from family and friends

 Working Through PTSD & Substance Abuse in Veterans